arp242/goatcounter/README.markdown

 [https://www.goatcounter.com][www] for the hosted service and user documentation.

+See [docs/rationale.markdown](docs/rationale.markdown) for some more details on the *"why?"* of this project.

 There's a live demo at [https://stats.arp242.net](https://stats.arp242.net).

 The current status is *public beta*, or "MVP" (Minimum Viable Product) to get